fantazmagorii/chatter/README.md

 * Gradle
 * Liquibase
 * Postgres
-* Docker - a composed docker image can be build and run
+* Docker - A composed docker image of Postgres and the app itself

 ##### Launch
 In chatter\src\docker\dockerCompose